odpi/egeria-k8s-operator/DEVELOP.md

 ```
 and see your pods stuck in ErrImagePull state.

-If so, consider using a local registry, or a cloud service such as quay.io
+If so, consider using a local registry, or a cloud service such as quay.io.
+This is now the default for the operator.

 If you wish to push images created by the operator build scripts to your own registry you can set `OPERATOR_REGISTRY` environment variable ie `export OPERATOR_REGISTRY=quay.io/superme`